Administrative Guidelines for Academic Department Chairs

 - Conducting telephone conversations with references of the campus interview candidates.*

-- Participating in the final review of candidates and the recommendation that is sent to the Provost’s Office.
+- Participating in the final review of candidates and feedback forms; the recommendation that is sent to the Provost’s Office with rationale.

 - Notification to candidates no longer under consideration.

 - Submission of the search summary form to the Provost's Office.

 - Submission of affirmative action information to Human Resources.

 - Contact the archives about records retention.

 * Phone reference checks may also be conducted before identification of the top two candidates, normally after telephone interviews with the semifinalists.